ermyltsor/ermyltsor/README.md

 I'm **ermyltsor**.

-Join Github to do anything I want to do.
+Join GitHub to do whatever I'm interested in.

 Just a noob, maybe with some mistakes and poor English.